curvenote/blog/anywidget-interactive-science.md

 ## What This Looks Like in Practice

 The part that excites us most is what researchers are already building with this.
-A few examples from the past few weeks give a sense of the range.
+A few examples from users of Curvenote over the last year give a sense of the range.

 **Microscopy data exploration.** Using a [vizarr widget](https://cn-testing.curve.space/articles/cn-testing-idr-images), researchers can pan and zoom through massive OME-Zarr microscopy datasets directly in an article — the same kind of GPU-accelerated, multiscale image viewing you'd normally need specialized desktop software for, now running client-side in the browser.
 No server, no downloads, just point at a cloud-hosted Zarr store and explore.